sami-dalu/konane_game/README.md

 4) Entering the port the server listens in on
 5) Entering the host computer
 6) Selecting the desired game mode (Normal or Crazy)
-7) Entering the desired height of the board, and entering the desired width.
+7) Entering the desired height of the board, and entering the desired width
 8) If both players enter the same board dimensions and game mode, the game will begin!

 # Crazy Mode